-The Directors have reviewed new accounting standards and interpretations that have been published that are not mandatory for 30 June 2021 reporting periods.
+The Directors have reviewed new accounting standards and interpretations that have been published that are not mandatory for 30 June 2024 reporting periods.
 As a result of this review, the Directors have determined that there is no material impact of the new and revised Standards and Interpretations on the Company and, therefore, no material change is likely to company accounting policies.

-Standards and Interpretations applicable to 30 June 2021
+Standards and Interpretations applicable to 30 June 2024

-In the 12-month period ended 30 June 2021, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current annual reporting period.
+In the 12-month period ended 30 June 2024, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current annual reporting period, the Directors have determined that there is no material impact of any new and revised Standards.